ohmyzsh/ohmyzsh/plugins/colorize/README.md

 # colorize

-With this plugin you can syntax highlight file content of over 300 supported languages and other text formats.
-It highlights the content based on the filename extension.
-If no highlighting method supported for given extension then it tries guess it by looking for file content.
+With this plugin you can syntax-highlight file contents of over 300 supported languages and other text formats.

 To use it, add colorize to the plugins array of your zshrc file:
 ```
 plugins=(... colorize)
 ```

+## Usage

+* `ccat <file> [...files]`: prints the contents of the file (or files, if more than one are provided).
+It highlights the content based on the filename extension.
+If it can't find a syntax-highlighting method for a given extension, it will try to find one by looking at the file contents.
+If all else fails, it will just cat the file without syntax highlighting.

-## Prerequisites
+## Requirements

-You have to install Pygments first: [pygments.org](pygments.org)
+You have to install Pygments first: [pygments.org](http://pygments.org/download/)

-## Plugin commands
-* `ccat [FILE]` Shows output of the file on the command line.